The Many Benefits of Bifidobacteria Probiotics – Keystone Microbes for Gut and Immune Health

 Bifidobacterium lactis Supplementation – Benefits for Older Adults

-The youngest and oldest are at the most risk of immune imbalances and infection.
+The youngest and oldest are at most risk of immune imbalances and infection.

 Digestive capacity decreases with age and humans become increasingly dependent on learned immunity – with gut flora acting as “tutors” to the learning!